alanoursland/mesa_gaussian/notes/support_mmg.md

 > "Another work found that representations of hierarchically related concepts are orthogonal to each other while **categorical concepts are represented as polytopes**."

 **Interpretation**: The finding that categories are represented as polytopes is highly consistent with the mesa framework.
 A polytope is exactly what you get from the intersection of half-spaces (ReLU constraints).
-This supports the general mesa framework even if it doesn't directly address the mirror-pair question.
+This supports the general mesa framework even if it doesn't directly address the antipodal-normal question.

 ---